ArshTiwari2004/Synapse/README.md

 ## Installation and Setup

-Follow the steps below to set up the Travello project on your local machine.
+Follow these steps to run the project locally:

 1. **Clone the repository**
    ```bash